emilyriehl/yoneda/src/simplicial-hott/04-extension-types.rzk.md

    (a : (t : ϕ) -> A t)
    (f g : <{t : I | ψ t} -> A t [ ϕ t |-> a t ]>)
    : Eq (f = g) (<{t : I | ψ t} -> (f t = g t) [ ϕ t |-> refl ]>)
-   := (ext-htpy-eq I ψ ϕ A a f g, extext I ψ ϕ A a f g)
+   := (ext-htpy-eq I ψ ϕ A a f g , extext I ψ ϕ A a f g)

 -- In particular, extension extensionality implies that homotopies give rise to identifications.
 This definition defines eq-ext-htpy to be the retraction to ext-htpy-eq.
 #def eq-ext-htpy